Chrome737/odin-recipes/README.md

-<> i learned alot doing this project especially in html so far. i never knew html was so easy atleast to get started.
+<> i learned alot doing this project especially in html so far. i never knew html was so easy to get started.